Driving With Macular Degeneration

 For many, being able to drive contributes to feelings of freedom and independence.
 As long as you can move around on your own and decide when to go where, you feel in control of your life.
 For this reason, driving is one of the primary concerns for people with Age-Related Macular Degeneration (AMD).
 As vision declines, the question “How long will I be able to keep my driver’s license?” emerges.

-Our dedicated staff at have helped AMD patients keep their licenses and maintain personal freedom.
-Contact today to receive the highest level of vision care and see your life change for the better.
+An IALVS eye doctor can help AMD patients keep their licenses and maintain personal freedom.
+Contact a low vision doctor today to receive the highest level of vision care and see your life change for the better.

 How Does Macular Degeneration Affect Driving?